prasadkjose/Notes/Obsidian Vault/Learning Notes/Artificial Intelligence/OCI Generative AI Professional.md

 ## Training

-1. We can use this mainly for domain adaptation - outside of the pre-trained domain or subject.
+1. We can use this mainly for domain adaptation - outside of the pre-trained domain or subject. - better performance and deficiency
 2. Types:
 	1. **Fine Tuning FT**: Take pretrained and modify **all** it's parameters
 	2. **Param Efficient FT** or T-few FT: Modify few parameters
+		1. Better for cost performance
+		2. Parameter Sharing - Can make multiple custom model with one base model with it's own endpoints.
 	3. **Soft prompting**: Add specific parameters or words to the prompt that is pre fine tuned into the model.
 	4. **Continual Pre-training**: For **unlabeled** data and modify all parameters to the target domain.
+3. Best way to create **custom** model.
+4. **Cluster Types in OCI:**
+	1. Fine-tuning: Used for training a pre-trained model to create a custom Model
+	2. Hosting: Used to host a custom model for *inference*
+5.

+## RAG (Retrieval Augmented Generation)
+1. Model as access to (retrieved) support documents for a query.
+2. The support document will be proved to the model as an input too along with the query.
+3. Best way so far to reduce hallucinations
+4. Used for fact checking, entity- linking.
+5. **Non parametric** as we don't have to update the model.
+Not hard-coded for any one domain.
+6. Need compatible data source.

+## How to choose the best method for LLM Customization?
+1. Start with Prompting - Simple
+2. Add few shot prompting
+3. Use Simple RAG
+4. Fine tune model
+5. Optimize mode based on retrieval
-## Decoding
+# Decoding
 1. Process of text generation from the vector representation.
 2. 1 word at at time.
 3. Types: